sls1005/autoderef/README.md

 ## Note

-* Please ensure that the variable to be auto-dereferenced is not `nil`.
+* Please ensure that the variable to be auto-dereferenced does not point to `nil`.